-Check out this link and purchase only approved SCA equipment and software.

-http://cinema.usc.edu/laptops/ On the link that there are special laptop prices available for students through the USC bookstore.
+Check out this link and purchase only approved SCA equipment and software. http://cinema.usc.edu/laptops/ On the link that there are special laptop prices available for students through the USC bookstore.
 In addition, our IT Department has established a special relationship for us with Melrose Mac.
 If you are experiencing difficulty reaching Melrose Mac or the contact listed on the Cinema site for Sapphire plugins, please email creativetech@cinema.usc.edu with as much detail as possible about the issue you are experiencing.

 - 9) All shooting for each project must be done on the two weekends indicated in the Weekly Schedule.
 Production is limited to two days per weekend.
 Weekday shooting is prohibited, except under extremely rare circumstances.
 Petitions to justify weekday shoots must be presented in writing and approved by both Producing and Directing faculty.
-No one on the set of a weekday shoot may miss a class in any division of the University. - 10) Each project budget is up to, but not necessarily as much as, \$1000 to be provided by the project's director and approved by both the project's producer and director.
+No one on the set of a weekday shoot may miss a class in any division of the University. - 10) Each project budget is up to, but not necessarily as much as, \$1200 to be provided by the project's director and approved by both the project's producer and director.
 If, in the opinion of the faculty, the project cannot be completed for that amount, adjustments to the script and or approach will be required.
-This is a cap, meaning that you can spend less than this amount, and we encourage you to budget and spend as little as possible.
+This is an absolute cap with no exceptions, meaning that you can spend less than this amount, and we encourage you to budget and spend as little as possible.
 Each director will be responsible for depositing the production funds into a joint bank account, shared with the trio.
-The producer will be responsible for creating the budget, making payments on behalf of the production, and providing a final cost report demonstrating how the funds were disbursed. - 11) All members of a given production number are equally responsible for the check out and return of the equipment in proper working condition, safe and on time.
+The producer will be responsible for creating the budget, making payments on behalf of the production, and providing a final cost report demonstrating how the funds were disbursed.
+If more than the allowable \$1200 is found to be spent on the project, the producer's grade for the course will be lowered one full notch (EG. B to C.) - 11) All members of a given production number are equally responsible for the check out and return of the equipment in proper working condition, safe and on time.
 This includes camera, lighting and sound equipment.
 The equipment is checked out to all members of the production number even if they have not been present or signed out any gear in person.
 Equipment is the collective responsibility of all members of a given production number.
 Check SCA Community to see all production numbers you are associated with and therefore responsible for.
 Check SCA Knowledgebase for Camera and Lighting room operating hours, guidelines and contact info.